Poaching, in the United States?! Impossible, right?

 1. Black Bear Poaching

-Thirty-four states have banned the trade of black bear bile and gallbladders.
+Regulations of the trade of black bear bile and gallbladder are inconsistent in the US and thus, they can be difficult to enforce.
 In Eastern medicine, bear gallbladders and bile are used to treat diseases of the liver, heart, and even diabetes.
 This might sound a little outlandish, but bear bile and gallbladders are gaining popularity on the black market.
 The American Black Bear is ranked in the top 10 most endangered bears on the planet.
 Black bear poaching is legal in Minnesota, where nearly 50,000 bears are killed each year.